Actively Recruiting

 - 40 years of age or older

-- Grade of 2 or higher on the modified Medical Research Council scale
+- Grade 2 or higher on the modified Medical Research Council scale for breathlessness

-- Post-bronchodilator FEV1 less than 70% predicted and FEV1/FVC ratio less than 0.70
+- Post-bronchodilator FEV1 less than 70% of predicted and FEV1/FVC ratio less than 0.70

 - History of at least one moderate or severe COPD exacerbation in the previous year

-- Clinical suspicion of OSA based on a STOP-bang questionnaire score greater than 3
+- Clinical suspicion of obstructive sleep apnea based on STOP-bang questionnaire score greater than 3

-- Have or willing to use a telephone or tablet during the study
+- Have access to or agree to use a telephone or tablet during the study

 - Willing and able to comply with all study procedures

-- Covered by or have rights to medical care assurance
+- Covered by or have rights to medical care coverage

-- Apnea-hypopnea index of 15 or more per hour with less than 5 central apneas per hour on polysomnography
+- Apnea-hypopnea index (AHI) of 15 or more per hour on polysomnography with less than 5 central apneas per hour of sleep

 You will not qualify if you...

-- Severe daytime sleepiness (Epworth sleepiness scale >14/24 or frequent sleepiness while driving or history of sleep-onset accident in last 12 months)
+- Severe daytime sleepiness (Epworth Sleepiness Scale score over 14/24 or frequent sleepiness while driving or recent sleep-onset accident)

-- Severe unstable cardiovascular disease (heart failure with left ventricular ejection fraction ≤45%, recurrent arrhythmia, unstable coronary heart disease or stroke)
+- Severe unstable cardiovascular disease including heart failure with ejection fraction 45% or less, recurrent arrhythmia, unstable coronary disease, or stroke

-- On long-term oxygen therapy or non-invasive ventilation
+- Current use of long-term oxygen therapy or non-invasive ventilation

-- Previously documented severe hypercapnia (PaCO2 ≥50 mm Hg)
+- Previously documented severe hypercapnia (PaCO2 50 mm Hg or higher)

 - Previously diagnosed and treated obstructive sleep apnea